douglasfxavier/medmatch/README.md

 1. Copy the WAR file with the deployed project and paste it inside the folder webapps of TomCats's directory.

 2. Start the server and access the app by the home page: localhost:[port]/medmatch/view/home.xhtml

+## Running Fuseki

+1. Fuseki is the Sparql server used on the project.
+Access the documentation page, download it and install it on your machine.
+[See the documentation](https://jena.apache.org/documentation/fuseki2/).

+2. Copy the configuration files from webapp/resources/data/fuseki-configuration and place them inside the folder run/configuration on the Fuseki directory.

+3. Run the fuseki-server batch file to start the server.